d-nishi/solutions/GKE/Apps/secure-jupyter-notebooks-gke.md

 ```

-### Step 1: CREATE a  PULUMI PROJECT and STACK WITH A PULUMI TYPESCRIPT TEMPLATE
+### Step 1: Create a  Pulumi Project and Stack with a Pulumi typescript template

 ```
   $ mkdir gke-jupyter-notebook && cd `gke-jupyter-notebook